 WE WANT YOUR ART! to capture a real-time overview of how the social, health, political, and emotional impacts of the coronavirus are informing your art practice.
+The deadline to submit for this call for entry is 11:59 pm on Saturday, October 31.

 This tumultuous period of social distancing, isolation, quarantine, cancellations, and closures is having an immense impact on the art community and society at large.
 While we are still very early in this new era, we are already beginning to see how these changes in our daily lives are shifting the work and art practices of local creatives.
 The Arvada Center Galleries is planning a future exhibition (2021) of artworks created during this time by Colorado artists who are sheltering and creating at home.
 This exhibition submission is open to all Colorado artists working in all media, concepts, and processes.